tleyden/tleyden.github.io/source/_posts/2014-12-11-up-and-running-with-couchbase-lite-phonegap.markdown

 ## View data

-After logging in, it will sync any data for your user stored on our Demo Cluster.
+After logging in, it will sync any data for your user stored on the Couchbase Mobile [demo cluster](https://github.com/couchbaselabs/TodoLite-PhoneGap/blob/aa8bc5a6b35ce8d49ec089ec79952f1a50e207a2/js/index.js#L30).

 For example, if you've previously used [TodoLite-iOS](https://github.com/couchbaselabs/ToDoLite-iOS) or [TodoLite-Android](https://github.com/couchbaselabs/ToDoLite-Android), your data should appear here.